 Meijer Gardens’ children’s area has the Great Lakes Garden where kids can launch boats, build a bridge, and walk on all of the Great Lakes States.
 They also have a mini fountain area where kids can take off their shoes and enjoy the cold water on their toes.

 This is a community pool located in downtown Kalamazoo that offers daily open swim options.
-You can purchase a day or annual pass.

 Kids can take a break from swimming and hit the “Boundless Playground” at Upjohn Park.